 In February 2011, we entered into a contract with BARDA, a U.S. governmental agency that supports the advanced research and development, manufacturing, acquisition, and stockpiling of medical countermeasures.
-The contract originally consisted of an initial performance period, referred to as the base performance segment, which ends on May 31, 2013, plus up to four extension periods of approximately one year each, referred to as option segments.
+The contract originally consisted of an initial performance period, referred to as the base performance segment, which ended on May 31, 2013, plus up to four extension periods of approximately one year each, referred to as option segments.
 The contract is a cost plus fixed fee development contract.
 Under the contract as currently in effect, we may receive up to \$75.8 million in expense reimbursement and \$5.3 million in fees.
-We are currently completing the base performance segment of the contract under which we may receive up to a total of approximately \$31.0 million.
-As of March 31, 2013, we had recognized revenue in aggregate of \$30.1 million with respect to the base performance segment.
+We are currently performing under the first option segment of the contract during which we may receive up to a total of \$5.0 million in expense reimbursement and fees.
+As of June 30, 2013, we had recognized revenue in aggregate of \$30.9 million with respect to the base performance segment and first extension period.